wuihee/cycling-safety-code/README.md

 #### Raspberry Pi I2C Setup

-- **Enable I2C Settings**: Enter the following command in the terminal:
+1. **Enable I2C Settings**: Enter the following command in the terminal:

     ```bash
     sudo raspi-config
     ```

-- Interfaces Options &rarr; I2C
+    Interfaces Options &rarr; I2C
    - Would you like ARM I2C interface to be enabled? &rarr; Yes
    - Would you like the I2C kernel module to be loaded by default? &rarr; Yes
-- **I2C Command Line Tools**:
+2. **I2C Bus Speed**: It is importatnt to set the correct bus speed so the I2C connection remains stable.
+First, open `/boot/config.txt`:

     ```bash
+    sudo nano /boot/config.txt
+    ```

+    This line should already exist, meaning I2C is enabled:

+    ```bash
+    dtparam=i2c_arm=on
+    ```

+    To adjust the bus speed:

+    ```bash
+    i2c_arm_baudrate=20000
+    ```

+3. **I2C Command Line Tools**:

+    ```bash
     sudo apt-get install -y i2c-tools
     ```

-- Check to see if sensor is connected to I2C interface.
+    Check to see if sensor is connected to I2C interface.
 The sensor should be connected at address 0x62.

     ```bash
     i2cdetect -y 1
-    ```

-- **Enable I2C**: Open `/boot/config.txt`:

-    ```bash
-    sudo nano /boot/config.txt
-    ```

-- Make sure the following line is in the file:

-    ```text
-    enable_uart=1
     ```

 #### LIDAR Sensor Code